vbuell/userscript-imdb-actor-title-ratings/README.md

 # userscript-imdb-actor-title-ratings

-Greasemonkey, VioletMonkey, Tampermonkey compatible userscript to show user's and overal ratings on IMDB actor page.
+Greasemonkey, ViolentMonkey, Tampermonkey compatible userscript to show user's and overal ratings on IMDB actor page.
 That's a continuation of work made by Nonya Beesnes and Wardenclyffe Tower.

 Configuration:
 -------------